Structural stability of invasion graphs for Lotka--Volterra systems: Introduction. Invasion graphs and ecological assembly

+where $u_i$ is the state variable for species $i$ (e.g., population density or number of individuals); $b_i$ is the intrinsic growth rate for species $i$; and $a_{ij}$ is the direct effect of the average species $j$ individual on species $i$’s population growth rate \cite{novak}.
+We assume that the matrix $A = (a_{ij})_{i,j=1}^n$ is Volterra--Lyapunov stable (see Definition \ref{def1}).

-For such a system, based on recent discoveries by Hofbauer and Schreiber \cite{Hofbauer}, we present an algorithm to construct the full structure of the global attractor, the IS, and we show that it is equivalent to the Invasion Graph (IG) as proposed in \cite{Hofbauer}.
-Thus we complement the results of \cite{Hofbauer} which states, in a more general framework, that the structure of the global attractor is a subset of the IG, but the possibility that IG is essentially bigger is generally not excluded.
-We show that for a particular case of Lotka--Volterra problem with Volterra--Lyapunov stable matrix the two structures coincide.
+For such a system, based on recent discoveries by Hofbauer and Schreiber \cite{Hofbauer}, we present an algorithm to construct the graph that represents the connections between the equilibria of the system, the IS, and we show that it is equivalent to the Invasion Graph (IG) as proposed in \cite{Hofbauer}.
+Thus, we complement the results of \cite{Hofbauer} which states, in a more general framework, that the graph of connections is a subgraph of the IG, but the possibility that IG is essentially bigger is generally not excluded.
+We show that for a particular case of Lotka--Volterra system with Volterra--Lyapunov stable matrix the two structures coincide.
 In this way, we give a joint framework for the study of ecological assembly \cite{servan}, Invasion Graphs \cite{Hofbauer} and Information Structures \cite{esteban, portillo}.

-We stress that our argument works only in the Volterra--Lyapunov stable case where the IG (and equivalenty IS) is the directed acyclic graph and the results of \cite{Takeuchi} allow to construct the unique minimal element, the globally asymptotically stable stationary point (GASS).
-While this assumption may be restrictive, the advantage is that we explicitly describe, for the first time in the literature, the full attractor structure, which is always a non-trivial fact for a given dynamical system.
-As in the general case the Lotka--Volterra systems may encompass many rich dynamic phenomena such as limit cycles or winnerless competition \cite{May, Afraimovich2008}, the analytical algorithm to construct the whole dynamics for a general $n$-dimensional system is still unknown.
+We stress that our argument works only in the Volterra--Lyapunov stable case where the IG (and equivalently IS) is the directed graph and the results of \cite{Takeuchi} allow to construct the unique minimal element, the globally asymptotically stable stationary point (GASS).
+While this assumption may be restrictive, the advantage is that we explicitly describe the structure of all connections between the equilibria.
+In the general case, the Lotka--Volterra systems may encompass many rich dynamic phenomena, such as limit cycles \cite{Afraimovich2008}, but the analytical algorithm to construct the whole dynamics for a general $n$-dimensional system is still unknown.